 One week earlier I was watching the news and saw the terrible aftermath that cyclone Irma had left in its wake on the Caribbean islands of Saint-Martin and Saint-Barthelémy, following its devastating passage through Antigua and Barbuda, when I received a message from Daniel Box: “I need your help as soon as possible”.

-Daniel is the international head of Rescue Telecom.
-The association has branches in France, Belgium, the United States and Japan.
-Our field of expertise: re-establishing telecommunications following natural disasters or other major crises.
-We set up urgent telecommunication links via satellite and supply electrical infrastructure such as generators and solar panels etc. Often, phenomena such as earthquakes, hurricanes and tsunamis can have a devastating effect on telephone lines and mobile networks.
-Yet it is precisely at those moments when such links are most needed, to help coordinate the work of rescue workers and to enable the local population to contact loved ones.
+Daniel coordinates the Rescue Telecom program for all of the partner associations and NGOs in France, Belgium, the United States and Japan.
+These nonprofits share the same field of expertise: restoring telecommunications following a natural disaster or other major crisis.
+We volunteers set up urgent telecommunication links via satellite and supply electrical infrastructure such as generators and solar panels.
+Phenomena such as earthquakes, hurricanes and tsunamis often have devastating effects on telephone lines and mobile networks.
+And yet it is at those times that these connections are most needed, if only to accelerate the arrival of aid and enable the people affected to reassure family and friends.

-But this association doesn’t just operate when there is a natural disaster.
-Last year, for example, I went to Greece, near to the border with Macedonia, an area to which many migrants from the Middle East have flocked.
-The equipment that I set up there enabled them to identify themselves to the local authorities via email and to keep themselves informed.
-In other words, to help them exercise their fundamental rights.
+But Rescue Telecom volunteers do not only intervene for natural disasters.
+For example, last year I travelled to Greece, close to its border with Macedonia, to where many migrants from the Middle East have flocked.
+The equipment that I set up there enabled migrants to identify themselves to the local authorities using email and to stay informed.
+In other words, it helped them exercise their fundamental rights.

-When Daniel created the Rescue Telecom's belgian branch in 2014 along with John Cramer, he immediately thought of me.
-Like him, I had been a volunteer for several years as part of AXA Atout Coeur, AXA’s international volunteering programme which brings together tens of thousands of employees to participate in solidarity-based operations.
+When Daniel created the local Belgian branch with John Cramer in 2013, he immediately thought of me.
+Like him, I had been a volunteer for several years as part of AXA Hearts in Action, AXA’s international volunteering program which brings together tens of thousands of employees to participate in solidarity-based operations.

 Volunteering has always appealed to me.
 Even when I was a scout I always tried to carry out my “good deed” every day.
 This commitment towards others has carried on into my humanitarian work.
 I can also count on the support of AXA and of my manager, with whom I have made arrangements to be reimbursed for my time off once I come back from my mission.

-As Daniel knows how easily persuaded I am when it comes to volunteering, he books me onto the next available flight to Pointe-à-Pitre.
-A stopover in Guadeloupe is still obligatory in order to reach Saint-Martin.
-Located less than 300km from the devastated island, it was spared by the cyclone and has an international airport.
+Knowing that I am always ready to volunteer, Daniel was able to include me in the team being set up by the NGO Urgence-Telecom to depart on the next available flight from Paris to Pointe-à-Pitre.
+A stopover in Guadeloupe is necessary in order to reach St. Martin.
+Located less than 300 km from the devastated island, it was spared by the hurricane and has an international airport.
 With the clock ticking, I prepare my luggage: tent, survival provisions, and above all my network technician equipment.

 Orly Airport, 9 September 2017

-I will be in a team with Chong and Pierre, two other volunteers from Rescue Telecom’s French team.
-Our mission: to support the French Red Cross by installing telecommunication links that will make their work on the ground easier.
-We meet on 9 September at Orly airport with 200 kilos of equipment.
-This includes BGAN terminals, which are portable satellite devices that enable internet connections to be established anywhere on the planet, even in so-called “white zones” where no network is normally available.
-Beyond BGAN terminals we also have satellite telephones, solar panels, batteries and a power generator.
+Pierre Bernard, an AXA manager and president of the NGO Urgence Telecom, has been appointed by the program to lead the mission.
+I will be on his team, along with Chongguang Liu.
+Our role is to help the French Red Cross by installing telecommunication links to make their work on the ground easier.
+We meet on September 9 at the Orly airport with our 200 kilos of equipment.
+We are carrying BGAN terminals, which are portable satellite devices that enable internet connections to be established anywhere on the planet, even in so-called “white zones” where no network is normally available.
+We also have satellite telephones, solar panels, batteries and a power generator.

-When we arrive at Pointe-de-Pitre a nasty surprise awaits us: we learn that all available planes have been commandeered by the military and the priority medical teams.
-Along with my AXA Guadeloupe contacts, we work out a plan B: chartering a boat.
-48 hours later, however, the local authorities give us the green light to board a humanitarian aid flight.
-We are set to take off on 13 September.
+When we arrive at Pointe-de-Pitre, a nasty surprise awaits us; we learn that all available planes have been requisitioned by the military and priority medical teams.
+With the help of my AXA Hearts in Action contacts in Guadeloupe, we work out a back-up plan to charter a boat.
+But 48 hours later, the local authorities give us the green light to board a flight requisitioned for civil security.
+We take off on September 13.

 Marigot, 13 September 2017

-This mission is by no means my first but I have the feeling that we are going to have to be particularly resourceful this time round.
+This mission is by no means my first, but I have the feeling that we are going to have to be particularly resourceful this time round.
 The Red Cross teams take us to Marigot, the island’s capital.
-The NGO has set up a base camp there in a high school.
-Upon arrival we realise that there is not much in the way of mod cons: the running water supply has been cut off and there is only tinned food to eat.
-The army has set up an 8pm curfew, enforcing it with helicopters equipped with powerful headlights which patrol the town from above in order to dissuade looters.
+The NGO has set up a base camp there in a middle school.
+Upon arrival we realize that there is not much in the way of modern conveniences: the running water supply has been cut off and there is only tinned food to eat.
+The army has set up an 8 pm curfew, enforcing it with helicopters equipped with powerful headlights which patrol the town from above in order to dissuade looters.